hyung-hwan/qse/qse/doc/page/awk-lang.md

 -----------------------------

-When #QSE_AWK_TOLERANT is on, you can use a grouped expression without the 'in' operator.
+When #QSE_AWK_TOLERANT is on, you can use a grouped expression without the **in** operator.
 A grouped expression is a parentheses-enclosed list of expressions separated with a comma.
 Each expression in the group is evaluated in the appearing order.
 The evaluation result of the last expression in the group is returned as that of the group.